karcherm/486mult/README.md

 information.
 Knowing the CPU model, the BIOS *typically* knows the multiplier and can calculate the FSB frequency from the processor clock.

-Most processors that can run at multiple clock mulitpliers report a different CPU ID.
+Most processors that can run at multiple clock multipliers report a different CPU ID.
 E.g. an Intel 80486DX4 jumpered for clock doubling instead of clock tripling identifies itself as 80486DX2 instead of 80486DX4.
-There is one notable exception, though: The AMD 80486DX4 NV8T: It always identifies itself with a code that typically indicates a 80486DX2.
-Just looking at the core clock, a BIOS can not distinguish whether the processor operates at 3\*33MHz or 2\*50MHz.
+There is one notable exception, though: The first generation of the Intel and the AMD DX4 processors use the same CPUID value for both x2 and x3 mode.
+If clocked at 100MHz, the BIOS can not distinguish whether the processor operates at 3\*33MHz or 2\*50MHz.

 Furthermore, it is hard to get the CPU identifier at runtime from user programs if the processor does